gouyang/jasmine-tc-marker/README.md

 # jasmine-tc-marker

 Tool for processing Jasmine XML test report.
+The script takes an Jasmine XML report and adds property tags for test cases which have an ID(PROJECT-IDENTIFIER) label in their name.

 __Dependencies__